 - – Assisting with the transition or exit of employees.

-- What to do with the company’s bank accounts and other cash reserves.
+- – Winding-up the company’s bank accounts and other cash reserves.

-- How to address other concerns in disentangling the owners.
+- – Addressing any other concerns in the separation of owners.

 For more information on our Business Divorce services, or to speak with an experienced NYC Business Divorce attorney Contact Us